 Teams of four students from schools and colleges across the UK take part in dozens of Regional Finals and high-scoring teams are invited to compete in the National Final.

-We are proud to run this competition in partnership with the Advanced Mathematics Support Programme.
+STMC was previously run in partnership with the Advanced Mathematics Support Programme.

 How do I take part?

 This competition is aimed at students in schools and colleges based in the UK.
 Entries must be made by registered UKMT centres, not private tutors, individual students or their parents.

 Only one team from each centre may be entered into the competition.

 A team consists of four students and must have no more than two students from the oldest eligible year group.